 If you’re struggling to meet your monthly repayments, it is important that you let us know.
 Just give us a call on 01509 631952 or email firstname.lastname@example.org.

-Our Mortgage Services Team is available from 9.00am to 5.00pm Monday to Friday.
+Our Mortgage Services Team is currently available from 10:00am to 3:00pm Monday to Friday.

-You can also get help and advice from an independent organisation for free, confidential and impartial advice.
-See from the list below:
+You can also get free, confidential and impartial advice from an independent organisation.
+See the list below: